donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Defrag-SQL.md

 # SQL Server 2008 - 2016

-In any SQl database and one that updates through migrations like Orchard CMS get defragmented and I have notice over the years dealing with SQL server that it needs defraging occasionaly, keeping the performance optimized.
+In any SQl database and one that updates through migrations like Orchard CMS get defragmented and I have notice over the years dealing with SQL server that it needs defragging occasionally, keeping the performance optimized.

 I have included this in my blog as a notice to pay attention and defrag your SQL database.